Approach

 • Decreased range of motion of the cervical spine.

-The Canadian C-Spine Rule has been designed to guide first-line physicians in emergency departments or clinical practice with regard to the management of patients who present with a history of cervical spine trauma but who are neurologically intact, awake, and alert.[28]
+The Canadian C-Spine Rule (CCR) has been designed to guide first-line physicians in emergency departments or clinical practice with regard to the management of patients who present with a history of cervical spine trauma but who are neurologically intact, awake, and alert.[28]
 In this scheme, patients are screened first for high-risk injury factors (e.g., age ≥65 years, dangerous mechanism, or abnormal neurologic exam).
 Presence of any of these factors mandates clinical imaging.
 Patients who then meet the low risk-factor criteria (simple rear-end motor vehicle collision; sitting in the emergency department; ambulatory at the time of injury; delayed, not immediate, onset of neck pain; or absence of midline C-spine tenderness) are further evaluated with cervical range of motion assessment.
 In this test, patients are asked to move their head 45º to the right and left.
 Failure of test (e.g., pain or inability to complete the exam) warrants further imaging and continued cervical spine motion restriction.

 1. No tenderness at the posterior midline of the cervical spine